rust-lang/book/nostarch/chapter18.md

 The particular pattern `_` will match anything, but it never binds to a variable, so it’s often used in the last match arm.
 The `_` pattern can be useful when you want to ignore any value not specified, for example.
-We’ll cover the `_` pattern in more detail in the “Ignoring Values in a Pattern” section later in this chapter.
+We’ll cover the `_` pattern in more detail in “Ignoring Values in a Pattern” on page XX.

-### Conditional `if let` Expressions
+### Conditional if let Expressions

-In Chapter 6 we discussed how to use `if let` expressions mainly as a shorter way to write the equivalent of a `match` that only matches one case.
+In Chapter 6, we discussed how to use `if let` expressions mainly as a shorter way to write the equivalent of a `match` that only matches one case.
 Optionally, `if let` can have a corresponding `else` containing code to run if the pattern in the `if let` doesn’t match.